 “Loneliness is essentially the feeling of being uncomfortable or in distress when someone feels that there is a gap between the connection they would like and the connection they actually have,” said Dr. Bell Washington, adding that “you can be in a crowd full of people, you can know all of them, and you can still feel lonely.”

 “So, you might have a lot of superficial social connections, but what you really want is something deeper—someone to know you on the inside,” she said.
 “It's really based on perception of the difference between the relationship you'd like and the relationship that you have with others.”

-Additionally, the Centers for Disease Control and Prevention (CDC) “found 63% of young adults also suffer significant symptoms of anxiety or depression,” she said.
+Additionally, the Centers for Disease Control and Prevention “found 63% of young adults also suffer significant symptoms of anxiety or depression,” Dr. Bell Washington said.
 “That means we have a generation of young people hungry for deeper connection who often do not have the skills or opportunities to achieve it.”

-“One’s 20s are filled with countless social expectations including separating from one’s nuclear family, finding a partner, developing a career and finding a ‘tribe,’” Dr. Bell Washington said.
+“One’s 20s are filled with countless social expectations including separating from one’s nuclear family, finding a partner, developing a career and finding a ‘tribe,’” she said.
 “For many this time is complicated by unrealistic social media lives which are often unattainable.
 That only amplifies the loneliness that young adults feel.”

 “An individual experiencing loneliness will often describe feeling alone.
 This is distinct from social isolation where there is a paucity of social connectedness,” said Dr. Clark.
 “Social isolation can be a sequela of loneliness, but there are plenty of individuals who experience loneliness and are still socially connected.”